The Black Zero

 Doesn’t the hotel want to create an added value which is not monetary?
 In line with Pierre Bourdieu’s definition of social, economic, cultural and symbolic capital.
 Maybe the hotel doesn’t want to keep.
 So this hotel would become a marketplace for all the different kinds of capital.
 Both the hotel and each participant have the incentive to create any type of deal.
 So the Hotel Project also became a deal-laboratory for us.

 The project always had an economic aspect.
 For Take 1, the first hotel experiment, we had a budget of 100€ for dinner, breakfast, building materials and a bar.

-So we had a budget of 244€ plus 88€ credit.
-This was obviously not enough for running a Hotel and we had to generate more money for the following event.
-Also working with private credits is not really the best way for our project.
+We had a budget of 244€ plus 88€ credit – obviously not enough for running a Hotel, and we had to generate more money for the following events.
+Also working with private credits is not the best way for our project.
 But what would this mean for the Black-Zero- Line?
 Is it a Black-Zero-Fail to generate money for a growing project?
-And do we want to follow the capi- talist logic of growth?
+And do we want to follow the capitalist logic of growth?

 Dinner payment systems

 It is daily interaction between a host and a guest in a restaurant.
 The host has to communicate the price of the things he is offering, how much a guest has to pay and how and when to pay.
 This is also very important for the atmosphere in a restaurant.
 To give an example, we can compare the design of payment in a fast food restaurant to that of a fancy 5-star restaurant:

 “geiz ist Geil” – In the fast-food restaurant, you can see colossal info screens, telling you how cheap the food is and the communication with the waiter is reduced to taking an order and making the payment.